The County Assistance Office (CAO) will count all resources not specifically excluded.

 Vehicles used to produce income, regardless of income amount.
 This exclusion applies to vehicles such as taxis, trucks, or fishing boats, even during temporary periods of unemployment.

-Example: Mr. X. owns a taxi and operates a taxi service during the week.
-He also drives his taxi to church on Sunday and to Florida each year on vacation.
+Example: Recipient X. owns a taxi and operates a taxi service during the week.
+They also drive their taxi to church on Sunday and to Florida each year on vacation.
 The taxi is excluded.

 NOTE: If the vehicle is no longer used in farming because the household member has stopped farming, the vehicle continues to be excluded as a resource for one year from the termination date.

-Example: Mr. Y. owns and uses a four-wheel-drive vehicle for transportation.
-In winter he attaches a snowplow and clears driveways and parking lots.
+Example: Recipient Y. owns and uses a four-wheel-drive vehicle for transportation.
+In winter they attach a snowplow and clears driveways and parking lots.

-NOTE: For the vehicle to be totally excluded, Mr. Y.’s earnings for snow removal must be comparable to those of other persons providing the same services in the same area with similar equipment.
+NOTE: For the vehicle to be totally excluded, Recipient Y.’s earnings for snow removal must be comparable to those of other persons providing the same services in the same area with similar equipment.

 Vehicles used by a migrant or seasonal farm worker to travel from job to job.